multitudes/oldmultitudes.github.io/about.md

 </div>
  -->
 <!-- ![laurent](/assets/img/about.jpg){:class="profile_img"} -->
 Hi, I'm Laurent.
-I’m a developer and aspiring polymath
+I’m a developer

 My areas of interests include C, C++, full stack, front and back end with PHP, JS, and JQuery.
 I also love Python and started to get into Machine and Deep Learning since summer of 2018 thanks to the great online courses offered by Jeremy Howard of fast.ai.
 I work on macs and I am at ease with a linux terminal.